Citation Management Support

 - Dissertation and thesis research assistance

-Consultations are available with or without an appointment in the Learning Commons (Wells Library, West Tower, 1st Floor).
+Help from Research Assistants is available with or without an appointment in the Learning Commons (Wells Library, West Tower, 1st Floor).

 Ask A Librarian